Exclusive Discounts - Pay Online and Grab Up to 40% Discount on Certified Courses Across 15 Knowledge Areas HERE.

 • Review:

 Every Finance and Accounting practitioner needs to have a thorough understanding of the changes that have occurred, and keep occurring in International Financial Reporting Standards.
 For some of us, our very busy schedules make it impossible for us to find the time to go back to the classroom to study these changes and become thoroughly acquainted with them.
-This is where Leoron Training comes in.
+This is where LEORON Training comes in.
 My attendance at the one week CIFRSS professional development program has brought me enlightenment in my understanding and application of the standards.
 The most excellent delivery of the trainer and engagement with other professionals made the training program worth the while and cost.
 I recommend this program to any practitioner who like me, is very busy but who also wants to receive enlightenment and direction in his or her use of the ever changing standards. -Lincoln Community School, Accra, Ghana

 Emmanuel Asiedu-Appiah